 If you can’t find a song that fits your topic, make one up on your own set to the tune of a popular children’s song.

 In the classroom, you can use educational songs to spice up the content and give students a way to remember important concepts.
-If you can’t find a song that fits your topic, make one up on your own set to the tune of a popular children’s song.
+If you can’t find a song that fits your topic, make one up set to the tune of a popular children’s song.
 For example, this song uses the tune of “The Farmer in the Dell” to teach students about long vowel sounds.
 Singing about the planets to the tune of “The Wheels on the Bus” or rapping the parts of speech may not win you a Grammy, but it will likely help your students tell the difference between a noun and a verb or remember the order of the planets.

 2. Music as an Example